-Wheels of Fire would be producer/director’s Cirio H. Santiago follow up Mad Max rip-off to his first attempt Stryker, not a sequel just another post-apocalyptic wasteland movie, only this time out water no longer seems the major concern as this entry is more about simply maintaining power, whether that be from controlling the populace with fuel, food or terror…and of course beautiful women in tiny leather hot pants.
+Wheels of Fire is producer/director’s Cirio H. Santiago’s follow up to his Mad Max rip-off Stryker, it isn’t a sequel to that film, just another post-apocalyptic wasteland movie, only this time out water no longer seems a major concern, as this entry is more about simply maintaining power, whether that be from controlling the populace with fuel, food or terror…and, of course, beautiful women in tiny leather hot pants.

-The “Mad Max” of this movie is Trace (Gary Watkins), an anti-hero who tools around the wastelands in his 70s Ford Mustang with the optional rocket booster pack.
-The world has apparently barely survived a major global war, and one of the planet’s casualties was Trace’s personality.
-He’s just not that likable.
-When we first meet him he is visiting a local hang-out that looks like a collection of tents and parked cars.
+The “Mad Max” of this movie is Trace (Gary Watkins), an anti-hero who tools around the wastelands in his 70s Ford Mustang, one with the optional rocket booster pack.
+The world has barely survived a major global war, and one of the planet’s casualties was Trace’s personality, he’s just not that likable, and when we first meet him he is visiting a local hang-out that looks like a collection of tents and parked cars.
 Which sadly is how most of the locations of this post-apocalyptic world look.

-Trace has come here to find the Nomads who his sister Arlie (Lynda Wiesmeier) has been hanging out with.
-When Trace is introduced to Bo (Steve Parvin), Arlie’s current boyfriend, he is less than impressed, but we are not sure if it is because…
+Trace has come here to find the Nomads, who his sister Arlie (Lynda Wiesmeier) has been hanging out with, and when Trace is introduced to Bo (Steve Parvin), Arlie’s current boyfriend, he is less than impressed, but we are not sure if it is because…

 A) He only is dating Arlie because of her cool car.

 B) He is a loser and will be unable to keep Arlie Safe in this dangerous world.